veronicalw/RicknMorty/README.md

 Want to contribute?
 Great!

-RicknMorty uses Github and Gitlab for fast developing.
+RicknMorty uses Github and Gitlab (If needed) for fast developing.
 Make a change in your file and instantaneously see your updates!

 License